JaccomoLorenz/godot-flow-map-shader/assets/maujoe.flowmap_shader/README.md

 - "per_vertex" - Calculate flow per vertex instead of per per pixel.
 - "vertex_color" - Use the vertex color instead of a flow map.

-#### Performance Optimizitions:
+#### Performance Optimizitions / Customization:
-- The shader allows to animate all textures to give much possibilities.
-The performance can be improved by deleting (replace with default code) unnecessary shader code.
+By default all textures are affected by the flowmap.
+The shader can be optimized/customized by deleting/replacing unnecessary shader code (with the default one).

 ## Shader settings